200 Division St., Suite 130

 Duties of the County Clerk

-The Office of County Clerk is a four-year, partisan office, established by the State Constitution, and is therefore, is charged with many statutory duties.
+The Office of County Clerk is a four-year, partisan office established by the Michigan Constitution charged with many statutory duties.
 The first Clerk of Emmet County was C.R.
 Wright, who served from 1855 to 1856.
 The longest serving Clerk was Winfield S. Hinds, who served from 1931 through 1962.

 The County Clerk, as Clerk of the Circuit Court, has the responsibility for the care, custody and maintenance of all Circuit Court records, and is the keeper of the Seal of the 57th Circuit Court.